paulodiovani/blog.diovani.com/technology/_posts/2017-04-11-parallel-tests-with-ava.md

 image_credits: ava.li
 ---

-There is a lot of test frameworks for Javascript/Node.js and I've been working with Mocha, Jasmine and Lab for a while.
+There are a lot of test frameworks for Javascript/Node.js and I've been working with Mocha, Jasmine and Lab for a while.
 But I decided to give a try to [AVA][ava] in a [new project](https://github.com/societiesio/societies-api) to be able to write faster specs in ES2017.

 Different from other test frameworks AVA runs tests in parallel by default.
-Not only by using Node asynchronous capabilities, but by running every test in a separate process.
+Not only by using Node asynchronous capabilities but by running every test in a separate process.
 This gives each test an isolated environment.

 ## Main differences from other frameworks (I've used)

-The table bellow shows the most significant features.
+The table below shows the most significant features.

 &nbsp;          | Implicit Globals | Async | Parallel | Process Fork | BDD             | ES2017
 --              | :--:             | :--:  | :--:     | :--:         | :--:            | :--: